amjedomar/birds-api/README.md

 ## Deploy `birds-api` to Dokku
 First Install Dokku in a cloud machine like Microsoft Azure, DigitalOcean, DreamHost Cloud, ...ect.

-After you installed and configured Dokku, follow the following steps:
+After you installed and configured Dokku, run the following commands in your cloud machine:

 ### App